Compound Interest Calculator

 Our compound interest calculator is a versatile tool which will help you:

 - calculate the final amount of money you will be able to save

 - calculate how compounding increases your savings over time

 - understand the difference between starting to save now or later

 Start by entering your initial deposit or investment, or your current balance if you already have a deposit.
 This is used as a basis for all calculations.
 Then enter how long you want to keep the deposit or investment, usually in years, but we also support other time periods.

-Enter the annual interest rate: this is usually listed as Annual Percentage Yield (APY) on offers and on bank product comparison sites and is a is a normalized representation based on a compounding period of one year.
-This is different than the Effective Annual Interest Rate which our calculator will calculate for you, as it depends on the compounding period.
-Both the EAI and APY do not account for fees and other expenses in servicing the deposit or investment).
-The APY is sometimes mistaken with the Annual Percentage Rate (APR), which, however, refers to the rate paid to a financial institution by a borrower and is therefore appropriate to products involving debt.
+Enter the annual interest rate: this is usually listed as APR on offers and on bank product comparison sites and does not take compounding into account.
+This is different from the Annual Percentage Yield (APY) a.k.a.
+Effective Annual Interest Rate which our calculator will calculate for you, as it depends on the compounding period.
+Both the APR and APY do not account for fees and other expenses in servicing the deposit or investment.

 Compound interest formula